amberwu1998/Bioinfo-Computing/final project/README.md

 **Visualization Approach**: Stem plots were chosen over alternative plot types because they clearly show peak heights and positions, which is crucial for spectral interpretation.

-## Validation and Testing

-The program has been validated by:

-- Comparison with reference spectra from mass spectrometry textbooks
-- Testing edge cases including peptides with terminal modifications and boundary conditions
-- Verification of mass calculations against theoretical ion databases
-- Handling of peaks near tolerance boundaries

-## Limitations and Future Enhancements

-### Current Limitations

-- Does not account for neutral losses (H₂O, NH₃) that occur in real peptide fragmentation
-- Single-charge ion model only (+1 charge)
-- No support for modified amino acids (phosphorylation, methylation, etc.)
-- Limited to MS/MS spectra; cannot visualize full MS scan data

-### Potential Enhancements

-- Support for multiply-charged ions
-- Neutral loss prediction and visualization
-- Modified amino acid support
-- Statistical scoring of peptide-spectrum matches
-- Batch processing of multiple spectra
-- Integration with peptide database search tools

 ## Scientific Background

 ### Mass Spectrometry Proteomics